danieloyasodun/CS450-SP25/README.md

   - CSS File: Create a CSS file named styles.css.
 This file should contain all the CSS code required to style your webpage.

 ## Deployment ##
-  -Deploy your react project to GitHub Pages.
+  - Deploy your react project to GitHub Pages.
 Ensure that the webpage is accessible online through a GitHub Pages URL.

 ## Submission ##
 - Submit the following on Canvas: